 - Code-Point georeferenced postcode unit data, with associated metadata such as address counts and quality indicators.
 Also provided are the health and administrative area codes related to each postcode.
-The coverage of the Code-Point data is the whole of the United Kingdom and it is provided in both CSV (Comma Separated Values) format and NTF (National Transfer Format). - Also provided, in association with the Code-Point data, is a text file that provides the full text equivalents of the administrative area codes, and another that provides the numbers of postcode units in each postcode area. - Postcode unit polygons describing notional boundaries around the approximately 1.7 million postcode units in Great Britain.
-This data is supplied in either Shapefile or MID/MIF formats. - Also provided, in association with the polygon data, are two sets of CSV text files: - Vertical Streets a list of polygons, identified by a serial number that is prefixed by the letter V, which contain more than one postcode.
-This situation can occur in, for example, blocks of flats where there is more than one postcode within a single building. - Discards a list of the postcodes for which polygons have not been included because there is no data of sufficient quality to use in the polygon creation, or because their constituent addresses lie outside the Extent Of Realm (coastline).
-Also in the discard file, PO boxes a list of the PO box postcodes, none of which will have been used in the creation of the polygon set. - An info folder, containing files called CD_INFO.TXT, LICENCE.TXT and DISCCARE.TXT, is also part of the CD-ROM file structure.
-For more information, please see page 15.
+The coverage of the Code-Point data is the whole of the United Kingdom and it is provided in both CSV (comma separated values) format and NTF (National Transfer Format). - Also provided, in association with the Code-Point data, is a text file that provides the full text equivalents of the administrative area codes, and another that provides the numbers of postcode units in each postcode area. - Postcode unit polygons depicting notional boundaries around each postcode unit in Great Britain.
+This data is supplied in either Shapefile or MID/MIF formats. - Also provided, in association with the polygon data, are two sets of CSV text files: - Vertical streets a list of polygons, identified by a serial number that is prefixed by the letter V, which contain more than one postcode.
+This situation can occur in, for example, blocks of flats where there is more than one postcode within a single building. - Discards a list of the postcodes for which polygons have not been included because there is no data of sufficient quality to use in the polygon creation, or because their constituent addresses lie outside the extent of the realm (coastline).
+Also in the discard file are PO boxes a list of the PO box postcodes, none of which will have been used in the creation of the polygon set. - An info folder, containing files called CD_INFO.TXT, Readme.TXT and DISCCARE.TXT, is also part of the CD-ROM file structure.
+For more information, please see Structure of the Code-Point with polygons CD-ROM.